 If your septic system is emitting a less-than-fresh odor simply because of a change in weather, specifically when there has been heavy rain, contact a professional septic system company to inspect and perform maintenance on your septic tank or leach field.

 Why do septic tanks smell when it rains?

 When it rains, the air becomes heavy and doesn’t allow for proper release of methane gases through your vent.
 As a result, the gases stay low to the ground with the atmospheric pressure, which results in a foul smell.
 If you have a loose toilet gas ring somewhere in your home, the added pressure from the rain can push these gases through into the house resulting in a bad smell.
 Even the tiniest hole can allow methane gases to leak.

-- Know where your septic tank and drain field are and make sure to keep snow plows off them.
+Keep Snow Plows Off of the Septic Drain Field.
+It’s important to know where your septic tank and drain field are and make sure to keep snow plows off them.
 Plows could damage the ground which, in turn, can damage your septic system.

 Septic tanks serve a purpose that is not always apparent to those who live in highly populated or densely populated areas.
 Neighborhoods and homes that are located in these areas often have the benefits of sewer systems that are able to flush away and eliminate any waste water.
 But what about homes that are in less populated regions, or don’t live in a part of a town or city that offers a sewer line connection to their home or property?
 This is where septic tanks come into play; a homeowner with a septic tank, however, needs to be aware of some septic problems that may crop up, especially if regular maintenance and check-ups are not performed.